teod/react-network-query/README.md

 [![npm version](https://img.shields.io/npm/v/react-network-query.svg?style=flat-square)](https://www.npmjs.com/package/react-network-query)

-React Network Query is a library inspired by [React Apollo](http://dev.apollodata.com/react/), it allows to use simple declarative react components for making network rest requests and saving state in a similar way React Apollo allows to do it for graphql requests.
+**React Network Query** is a library inspired by [React Apollo](http://dev.apollodata.com/react/).
+Do you know how React Appolo allows simple declarative React components to make GraphQL requests and save the state?
+This library does something similar, but for REST calls.
+Think of it as the React Apollo for REST requests.

-Think of it as apollo for rest requests.
+It works out of the box for React and ReactDOM.

-It works out of the box for React and ReactDOM, there is support for React Native, but it is still experimental.
+There is support for React Native, but it is still experimental.

 ## Installation